theunkn0wn1/Fuelrats-DispatchAssist/README.md

 * Hexchat - {link} - currently this project only supports Hexchat.
 * Python 3.5.2 - {link}
 * Tabulate - {link} This is for graphical representation of the collected data
+# quick setup guide
+1. Install python version 3.5.2 to a location of your choice, i suggest the default
+ - You need to check the box that allows Python to install itself to the PATH
+2. Install Hexchat to a location of your choice, be sure under _advanced setup_ to check `python interface` version `3.5`
+3. open hexchat and verify the python module was loaded correctly. type `/py about`
+    - if that returns `py: command not found` something went wrong, and that needs to be fixed before you can continue
+4. Get yourself a copy of this repository, i suggest using Git.
+    1. From within your preferred CLI browse to the directory you would like to install my script to
+    2. type `git clone https://github.com/theunkn0wn1/Fuelrats-DispatchAssist.git` and note down the path to the created folder.
+    3. Open hexchat and, in the message box, type `/py load "/path/to/dispatch.py"`, replacing `/path/to` with the full system math to where `dispatch.py` is located
+    4. **_(OPTIONAL)_** If you live on the edge you or want access to the latest features you can checkout my dev branch
+        - Features on the dev branch are in development and are subject to change/deletion, use it at your own risk
+        - Should that little warning not scare you away, go back to your CLI and type `git checkout dev` and reload the script in Hexchat.

+5. Should you prefer to update the script manually by downloading files yourself every time, you can just download the ZIP archive instead.
+    1. On my Github page click the green `Clone or download`
+    2. on the resulting dropdown click 'download ZIP' and save it somewhere
+    3. Extract the archive to your desired installation directory and note that directory down.
+    4. Open up hexchat and, in the messagebox, type '/py load /path/to/dispatch.py', replacing `/path/to` with the full system math to where `dispatch.py` is located

 Plans are in place to support other IRC clients that have a python3 interface at later point in time
 # Usage: